mynodebtc/mynode/README.md

     * This will run a local HTTP server so your device can download files
 5. On your device, run 'sudo mynode-local-upgrade [dev pc ip address]'
     * This will download your locally generated artifact and install it on your device
-    * You may need to reboot or restart certain services for some changes to take effect
+    * Your device will automatically reboot to ensure updates take effect
 6. Test your changes!
 7. Submit Pull Request to share your updates!